 2007 – Morehead City, North Carolina to Virginia Border – Containership lost 21 containers at sea during storm.
 Debris from containers washed ashore impacting at least 120 miles of coastline.
 SMT worked under a Unified Command that managed the clean-up and use of volunteers.

-2004 to 2006 – Unalaska, Alaska – Vessel lost power, grounded and wrecked, spilling approximately 300,000 gallons of fuel oil.
+2004 – Unalaska, Alaska – Vessel lost power, grounded and wrecked, spilling approximately 300,000 gallons of fuel oil.
 The response was conducted from offshore vessels over two years in one of the world’s most difficult and remote environments.
 The response tactics were comparable to those of the Exxon Valdez spill response, and was praised by Alaskan officials.

 2004 – Port Arthur, Texas – Vessel collision and release of 27,000 gallons of fuel oil.
 Mobilization of 40-person Spill Management Team at the direction of the U.S. Coast Guard.
 Expedited opening of the waterway to reduce the impact on one of the highest oil producing ports in the United States.